ManentiMarco/ManentiMarco/README.md

-# Hey there 💻
+# Hey there 👋🏻

+Nice to meet you, my name is Marco.

 I'm a Junior Web Developer with a background in Computer Science.

-I enjoy building small and practical web applications using HTML, CSS, JavaScript, PHP, and MySQL.

 Currently learning, experimenting, and improving step by step.

+I enjoy building small and practical web applications.

+# Tech 💻

+* HTML, CSS, and JavaScript for the frontend.

+* PHP for backend logic.

+* MySQL as the database.

+# Tools 🔧

+* VS Code for development.

+* XAMPP to host my web apps.